Can Endometriosis Aggravate Mental Health Disorders?

-As a husband, I’ve seen how endometriosis affects mental health.
+As a husband of a woman with two chronic conditions, I’ve seen how endometriosis affects mental health.
 My wife was diagnosed with stage 4 endometriosis.
 Later, she got fibromyalgia.
 I’ve learned to handle her mood swings, anxiety, and depression.
+But, can endometriosis aggravate mental health disorders?

 Endometriosis is more than a gynecological issue.
 It affects a woman’s overall health, including her mind.